 Shamanism is humanity’s oldest spiritual practice, perhaps progenitor of all other spiritual systems and religions (Eliade), and it spanned across cultures and continents.
-Shamanism has consistency across cultures, suggesting a shamanic consciousness (Tedlock), though the specifics of language and practice differ depending on the culture and climate.
+Shamanism has consistency across cultures, though the specifics of languaging and beliefs differ depending on the culture and climate.
 These shared practices consistent across cultures are called core shamanism (Harner).
-An example of this is a shaman’s helping spirits.
+An example of this is a shamanic practitioner’s helping spirits.
 These are termed guardian spirits to North American shamans, “tutelary spirits” in Siberia, “nagual” in Mexico, “assistant totem” in Australia, and “familiar” in Europe (Harner, 42).
 In general, shamanism, like many of the mystical traditions born from it, recognizes the interconnection of life, the cycle of energy (birth, death, rebirth), and the self as a reflection of the whole (as in inner and outer worlds, microcosm/macrocosm, and self within community).

-Shamans, or shamanic practitioners, are spiritual healers that utilize altered forms of consciousness, or what Michael Harner calls “shamanic state of consciousness” to access their information, typically from spirit guides, to allow for insight, wellbeing, and healing.
+Shamanic practitioners utilize altered forms of consciousness, or what Michael Harner calls “shamanic state of consciousness” to access their information, typically from spirit guides, to allow for insight, wellbeing, and healing.
 The perspective of illness in shamanism goes beyond the physical and mental bodies and examines illness from a spiritual perspective.
-Shamans view illness as representing three possible manifestations: power loss, soul loss, and the presence of harmful intrusions (ex. hostile energy, infections, entities).
+Shamanic practitioners view illness as representing three possible manifestations: power loss, soul loss, and the presence of harmful intrusions (ex. hostile energy, infections, entities).
 The shamanic practitioner accesses their medicine through various means within that altered state of consciousness, including: “journeys”, energy readings, intuition/divination, spirit helpers (ancestors, guides, animals, plants) and/or ritual, depending on the practitioner’s trainings, strengths, and gifts.
-Some say that a healer is not a true shaman if they do not have plant wisdom within their healing arsenal (Tedlock), which may be spiritual information from the plants (“plant songs”) or medicinal knowledge (i.e. herbalism); however herbalism is not a core shamanic practice nor is it necessary to be a shamanic practitioner (Harner).
+For example, some say that a healer is not a true shaman if they do not have plant wisdom within their healing arsenal (Tedlock), which may be spiritual information from the plants (“plant songs”) or medicinal knowledge (i.e. herbalism); however herbalism is not a core shamanic practice nor is it necessary to be a shamanic practitioner (Harner).

 As part of their healing capabilities, shamanic practitioners can access the “hidden realms” of the world, which exist as the lower world, middle world, and upper world.
 These realms are beyond time – allowing past, present, and future to co-exist.
 Shamans access these different worlds for different intentions, moving up/down/sideways through realms with their altered consciousness.
-Because of their access to different realms, shamans can also work to heal the deceased through what is termed “psychopomp”, depending on their gifts and trainings.
+Because of their access to different realms, shamanic practitioners can also aid the deceased through what is termed “psychopomp”, depending on their gifts and trainings.
 Individuals in reality can be impacted by forces or entities in these hidden realms, causing illness.